-The fact that ONE5G partners were (and continue to be) able to contribute into the 3GPP gives us higher credibility within the ecosystem.
-This is quite important for the large companies and especially for an SME.
+The fact that ONE5G partners were (and continue to be) able to contribute into the 3GPP gives them higher credibility within the ecosystem.
+This is quite important for the customer relations of the large companies and especially for an SME.